florian-beetz/bachelor-thesis/thesis.md

 ### Latex2Unicode

-Latex2Unicode is written in Scala and has dependencies on three other Scala libraries.
+Latex2Unicode is written in Scala and has again dependencies on the Scala libraries *fastparse* and *sourcecode*.
 As briefly shown in [@sec:jr_mig] Scala's default naming scheme generates invalid automatic module names, so latex2unicode had to be temporarily removed in iteration one.